Orhmo/NewsApp/README.md

 ## NAVBAR
 This split into three section
--The first section show the realtime weaher temperature in Lagos state and real time date.
+- The first section show the realtime weaher temperature in Lagos state and real time date.
--The second section shows the company logo
+- The second section shows the company logo
--The third section shows the navigation bar that can be used to navigate through the site.
+- The third section shows the navigation bar that can be used to navigate through the site.

 ## HOMEPAGE
 The website has a home page which showaces the top and trending news.